ttljtw/AppAuth-Android/README.md

 second factor authentication to work, or require that some custom browser is used for authentication in an enterprise environment.

+> **NOTICE**
+Because Google forbids Huawei devices from using GMS, it is recommended to include **Huawei browser** when controlling browser to ensure normal use of users.

 Control over which browsers can be used can be achieved by defining a [BrowserMatcher](https://github.com/openid/AppAuth-Android/blob/master/library/java/net/openid/appauth/browser/BrowserMatcher.java), and supplying this to the builder of AppAuthConfiguration.
 A BrowserMatcher is suppled with a